burningwave/core/docs/index.md

 ```
 **If in your custom burningwave.properties file one of this default properties is not found, the relative default value here in the box above is assumed**.

-If you create a component container instance through method **`ComponentContainer.create(String relativeConfigFileName)`**, you can specify the file name of your properties file and you can locate it everywhere in your classpath project but remember to use a relative path in this case, i.e.: if you name your file "custom-config-file.properties" and put it in package "org.burningwave" you must create the component container as follow:
+If you create a component container instance through method **`ComponentContainer.create(String relativeConfigFileName)`**, you can specify the file name of your properties file and you can locate it everywhere in your class path project but remember to use a relative path in this case, i.e.: if you name your file "custom-config-file.properties" and put it in package "org.burningwave" you must create the component container as follow:
 ```java
 ComponentContainer.create("org/burningwave/custom-config-file.properties")
 ```